Search

 2. Two-stage or multi-stage system

-These systems are designed to provide greater comfort and improved energy efficiency.
+Multistage systems are designed to offer improved comfort and energy efficiency .

 a) First stage (low capacity)